pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 <Highlight type="caution">

-IBAN length varies by country.
+IBAN length can vary by country.
 For France, the IBAN is up to 27.
-Also, french overseas territories have IBAN with FR but not all.
+Also, only some french overseas territories have IBAN with FR.
 You can also have these codes : GF, GP, MQ, RE, PF, TF, YT, NC, BL, MF(French part), PM and WF.

 </Highlight>